Decoupled Similarity for Task-Aware Token Pruning in Large Vision-Language Models: Empirical Analysis

 \subsection{Attention Analysis in LVLMs}

-Attention distribution is widely used as the basis to assess token importance in existing pruning paradigms.
-We therefore begin by analyzing key attention sources from both paradigms and evaluating their characteristics for token importance estimation.
+Existing pruning methods commonly use attention to estimate token importance.
+We therefore analyze the attention signals used by both visual- and task-centric paradigms.
+For visualization, we average embeddings over features and attention over heads, normalize the scores to $[0,1]$, and reshape them into the patch grid.

-\textbf{Attention Biases in LVLMs.} To reduce visual redundancy in token representation, visual-centric pruning methods typically retain tokens with high attention scores from the output of the visual encoder, such as [CLS] attention \cite{yang2025visionzip}.
-To evaluate this strategy, we visualize the [CLS] attention maps in the final encoder layer.
-As shown in Fig.~\ref{fig1}(a), the [CLS] attention consistently focuses on broad contextual and salient regions rather than fine-grained local details.
-This suggests that the visual encoder is optimized to capture global semantics aligned with text, but may provide limited guidance for detailed semantic as well as fine-grained task-relevant localization.
+\textbf{Attention Biases in LVLMs.} Visual-centric pruning methods typically retain tokens with high attention scores from the output of the visual encoder, such as [CLS] attention \cite{yang2025visionzip}.
+However, as shown in Fig.~\ref{fig1}(a), the [CLS] attention consistently focuses on broad contextual and salient regions rather than fine-grained local details.
+This suggests that the visual encoder is optimized to capture global semantics aligned with text, but may provide limited guidance for semantic details as well as fine-grained task-relevant localization.

-Task-centric pruning, in contrast, attempts to identify token importance by leveraging cross-modal attention, starting from the early layers of the LLMs \cite{zhang2024sparsevlm, xing2024pyramiddrop}.
-However, as shown in Fig.~\ref{fig1}(a), cross-attention in the early layers of LLMs exhibits a distinct spatial bias towards the bottom of the image.
-This occurs because the instruction token, serves as the attention proxy in LLMs, primarily attends to nearby tokens \cite{vaswani2017attention}, and flattened visual tokens from the image bottom are positioned closest to it in the LLM’s input sequence.
-Thus, it tends to overemphasize the image's bottom regions, causing unreasonable information loss from the outset of pruning.
+Task-centric pruning attempts to identify token importance by leveraging cross-modal attention, starting from the early layers of the LLMs \cite{zhang2024sparsevlm, xing2024pyramiddrop}.
+However, as shown in Fig. \ref{fig1}(a), cross-attention in the early layers of LLMs exhibits a distinct spatial bias towards the image bottom.
+This bias arises because the instruction token used as the attention proxy favors nearby tokens \cite{vaswani2017attention}, with flattened bottom-image tokens positioned closest to it in the input sequence.
+Consequently, bottom regions are overemphasized, causing premature loss of useful visual information.

-\textbf{Decomposition of Hidden State.} Motivated by ClearCLIP \cite{lan2024clearclip}, which shows that self-attention outputs disentangled from residual connections can better preserve fine-grained visual semantics, We decompose the hidden state ${S}_v^l$ from the last layer of the visual encoder, into two represented components: a decoupled residual component ${S}_{\text{d}} = {S}_v^{l-1}$, corresponding to the previous-layer hidden state, and a decoupled attention component $A_d = proj(A_s)$, corresponding to the projected self-attention output.
+\textbf{Decomposition of Hidden State.} Motivated by ClearCLIP \cite{lan2024clearclip}, which shows that self-attention outputs disentangled from residual connections can better preserve fine-grained visual semantics, we decompose the hidden state ${S}_v^l$ from the last layer of the visual encoder, into two components: a decoupled residual component ${S}_{\text{d}} = {S}_v^{l-1}$, corresponding to the previous-layer hidden state, and a decoupled attention component $A_d = proj(A_l)$, corresponding to the projected self-attention output at layer $l$.
 Formally, the last-layer hidden state can be written as: